 Not only will you save money on things like tuition and your cost of living, but you’ll also have access to the professors teaching your classes — and writing your textbooks — and the opportunity to participate in research as an undergraduate student.

-Students at uLethbridge may prepare themselves to apply for admission to a number of professional programs offered at other institutions.
-Medicine at the University of Calgary (U of C) is one of these programs.
-Students can gain the courses and experience to apply to medicine at the U of C by pursing a Bachelor of Science at uLethbridge with a recommended major in:
+Students at the uLethbridge may prepare themselves to apply for admission to a number of professional programs offered at other institutions; medicine at the University of Alberta (U of A) is one of these programs.
+Students can gain the courses and experience to apply to medicine at the U of A by pursing a Bachelor of Science at uLethbridge with a recommended major in:

 - agricultural biotechnology